nastajus/wvchallenge-nodejs/README.markdown

 ## Decisions Made
 ### JavaScript
 * Considered using **[chaining](https://schier.co/blog/2013/11/14/method-chaining-in-javascript.html)**, but decided to design for now using a single method `Loggable.print()` over chaining multiple smaller methods, as advised by the [rule of threes](https://en.wikipedia.org/wiki/Rule_of_three_(computer_programming)) and to keep as lightweight as possible for reading.
+    * Considered again to use **chaining** so I could perform mutations on objects to factor out often-repeating code in my various router queries like `toLocaleString`, but I [didn't arrive at](https://stackoverflow.com/questions/14034180/why-is-extending-native-objects-a-bad-practice) a satisfactory justification for extending `String` object to my own whims.
 * Chose to accept slight performance hit by nesting `Employee.build` inside `expenseItemsFile.forEach`, due to the simplicity.
 This causes every row to hit the database individually, instead of in bulk all at once.
 Ideally this would be reversed by using **promises**.
-    * This has led to the occasional async error being thrown: `Unhandled rejection SequelizeUniqueConstraintError: Validation error`
+    * This has led to the occasional async error being thrown: `Unhandled rejection SequelizeUniqueConstraintError: Validation error`, causing the loss of those few data points during upload. *(TODO: fix obviously.)*
 * *TBD: Verify convention of capitalization of constants [here](https://en.wikipedia.org/wiki/Naming_convention_(programming)#JavaScript).*
 * *TBD: Applied convention that when constructing instances of objects with `new` the function should be named beginning with a capital letter.*
 * *TBD: Applied correct standard of adding properties to object by iterating and checking for `hasOwnProperty` as shown [here](https://stackoverflow.com/questions/500504/why-is-using-for-in-with-array-iteration-a-bad-idea/4261096#4261096).*